 Trains in Warsaw

+Trains connect the Warsaw city center and satellite towns.
 All city tickets are valid here.
 Remember to have a proper ticket if you cross the city boundaries.
-See also: ZTM Poland website

 The most inexpensive and pleasant way to travel within the city of Warsaw is by renting a bike.
 Plenty of pickup-drop points exist around the city where you can rent a bike.

-This service is available from beginning of March and until the end of November.
+The service is available from the beginning of March and until the end of November.

 Hulajnoki City Rentals by Lime